 Digital processing can filter noise and reconstruct signals from degraded transmissions, making user communication clearer.
 DMR improves the reasonable and effective coverage range of wireless communication, allowing users to easily adapt to changing work conditions on-site.

-Another advantage of DMR technology is that only one repeater, one antenna, and one duplexer are needed to have two channels.
+Another advantage of DMR Digital Mobile Radio technology is that only one repeater, one antenna, and one duplexer are needed to have two channels.
 Compared with FDMA, the dual-slot TDMA can achieve twice the bandwidth efficiency of 6.25 kHz while minimizing investment in repeaters and combination equipment.

 Dual-slot TDMA only needs to use a single frequency point device to achieve a stable channel, eliminating the need for additional repeaters or combination equipment.
 This reduces DMR users' costs and simplifies their network deployment plans.